Note: I'm on hiatus from social media through January 2014, due to my fellowship with the U.S. House of Representatives Natural Resources Committee.

 From 2010 to early 2013, I blogged at Deep Sea News, the web's leading marine science blog.
 In the past, I have blogged at The Oyster's Garter and at Double X, a women-focused spinoff of Slate Magazine.

 Here are a few examples of my informal writing:

 Does the "Great Pacific Garbage Patch" exist?
-(January 10th, 2011).
-An explanation of the true nature of the "garbage patch."
+(January 10th, 2011) and Three Ways of Looking at the Great Pacific Garbage Patch (August 20, 2012).
+Two explanations aimed at a general audience of the true nature of the "garbage patch."

 How To Cuddle Your Lady Right, by Smoove A (December 6th, 2010).
 This is a parody that explains peer-reviewed research on amphipod mating.

 In the 2009-2010 school year, I was an NSF GK12 fellow.
 In collaboration with a teacher at University City High, I developed curriculum to connect the 9th grade Earth Science curriculum to the San Diego through monthly field trips to a local canyon.
 Click here to see a poster about our work.
 Check out EarthRef for our lesson plans, as well as many other ones developed by GK12 scientists and teachers.

 In 2008, I taught A Hands On Introduction to the Marine Invertebrates as part of the UCSD Academic Connections pre-college summer program.
 My co-instructor and I covered the anatomy and life history of the approximately 35 currently recognized invertebrate phyla, their evolutionary relationships, and their ecological roles in marine environments - all in three weeks!